EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 — Blocks & support

-Polygon a neighborhood or a coalition footprint.
-Watch support build as organizers walk it.
-Strong-support blocks turn dark, undecided blocks stay light, opposition shows up as a flag.
-The map you bring to the elected official's office.
+Polygon a neighborhood or a coalition footprint and watch support build as organizers walk it — strong-support blocks turn dark, undecided blocks stay light, and opposition shows up as a flag.
+It's the map you bring to the elected official's office.

 • Block 1100 Maple 87 residents · 71% strong support